 You can register for a free SEMrush account by clicking the green login button on the top right of the homepage here.

-Click the “Register” tab afterwards.
+Click the “Register” tab afterward.

-The first step to using SEMrush is entering in the URL of your website or a competitor’s from the dashboard.
+The first step to using SEMrush is entering the URL of your website or a competitor’s from the dashboard.

 This will bring you to the next step.